-The FDA has approved Abecma for adult patients with relapsed and refractory myeloma who have had four or more prior lines of therapy and who have been exposed to all three major drug classes (“triple-class exposed”): including an immunomodulatory agent, a proteasome inhibitor, and an anti-CD38 antibody.
+The FDA has approved Abecma for adult patients with relapsed (myeloma that has come back after prior treatment was stopped) and refractory myeloma (myeloma that is no longer responsive to prior treatments) who have had four or more prior lines of therapy and who have been exposed to at leaset one therapy from each of the major drug classes (“triple-class exposed”): including an immunomodulatory agent (e.g., lenalidomide or pomalidomide), a proteasome inhibitor (e.g., bortezomib, carfilzomib, or ixazomib), and an anti-CD38 antibody (e.g., daratumumab or isatuxiumab).
 The response rates demonstrated in the phase II KarMMa clinical trial of Abecma are unprecedented in relapsed and refractory myeloma, offering an opportunity for patients with heavily pretreated disease to have deep and durable responses.

-Before giving you Abecma, your doctor will prepare your body by giving you chemotherapy for 3 days.
-Your Abecma dose is administered by an intravenous infusion given in one or more infusion bags.
+Before giving you Abecma, your doctor will prepare your body by giving you low-dose chemotherapy for three days.
+Your Abecma dose is administered by an intravenous (into the vein) infusion given in one or more infusion bags.
 The infusion usually takes up to 30 minutes for each infusion bag.
 For at least 7 days after the infusion you will be monitored daily at the certified healthcare facility where you received your treatment.

 Abecma may cause side effects that are severe or life-threatening.
 Immediately call your healthcare provider or get emergency help if you experience any of the following: difficulty breathing, fever of 100.4°F/38°C or higher, chills or shivering, confusion, dizziness or lightheadedness, shaking or twitching tremors, fast or irregular heartbeat, severe fatigue, severe nausea, vomiting, or diarrhea.